apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Nodes defines the list of nodes that pods can schedule when scale up
+<p>Defines the list of nodes where pods can be scheduled during a scale-up operation.
-If the RsmTransformPolicy is specified as ToPod and expected replicas is more than current replicas,the list of Nodes will be used.
-If the list of Nodes is empty, no specific node will be assigned.
-However, if the list of Nodes is filled, all pods will be evenly scheduled across the Nodes in the list when scale up.</p>
+If the RsmTransformPolicy is set to ToPod and the expected number of replicas is greater than the current number, the list of Nodes will be used.
+If the list of Nodes is empty, pods will not be assigned to any specific node.
+However, if the list of Nodes is populated, pods will be evenly distributed across the nodes in the list during scale-up.</p>
 </td>
 </tr>
 <tr>